 b) To receive reimbursement for tuition, submit the following within 30 days after the completion of the course:

-1) Signed HR 78 (This was returned to you after the HR office and the President or her designee signed it.)
+1) Signed HR-78 Form that was returned to you after the HR office and the President or her designee signed it.

-2) Signed HR 79 (This should be signed by the employee, supervisor, and Provost.)
+2) Signed HR-79 From; this should be signed by the employee, Dean or Supervisor, and Provost.
 A new HR 79 is completed each academic year.

-3) E-mail Award/Authorization letter for all funds other than PPDF or Tuition Reimbursement
+3) CPDF award email or authorization letter for all funds other than PPDF or Tuition Reimbursement

 4) Completed Accounting Voucher (See Business Manager for details)